MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 It can be seen that most of the models had accuracy levels higher than 70 %, with the best performing being Gradient Boosting and Ada Boost, two powerful ensemble methods.
 Since Extreme Gradient Boosting (XGBoost) is a more regularized form of Gradient Boosting it was chosen to hyperparameter tuning and make a prediction on the test sets.
+The model achieved an accuracy rating of 81.83 % in the traning sets and accuracy rating of  84.28% in test sets which is higher amount other models.
+This model was able to maintain a relatively low false positive rate.
+The resulting confusion matrix was showed below: